albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 _Little Navmap_ uses the declination of a VOR to calculate the inbound and outbound magnetic course of a flight plan leg to and from this VOR.
 This allows the pilot to use the VOR radials for navigation.
 For all other legs the actual environment declination is used.

 You can disable the use of VOR declination in the options dialog on page `Flight Plan` by checking `Ignore declination of VOR and other radio navaids`.
 This will use the environment declination for all calculations.
-You might want ot use this if you fly entirely based on GPS and ignore VOR stations.
+You might want to use this if you fly entirely based on GPS and ignore VOR stations.

 **Examples below:** A flight plan crossing the `VORTAC Battle Ground (BTG)` last calibrated 1975 ([source](http://www.pilotnav.com/navaid/faa-2529)) with a declination of 21° East while the environment has an actual declination of 15.2° East.
 You can see the actual declination below the mouse cursor in the status bar of _Little Navmap_.